The 12 Best Ski Resorts in Japan 2022

 At RUSUTSU RESORT, you can experience high-level powder snow unlike anywhere else.
 Spanning over 3 mountains, RUSUTSU Resort offers a total of 37 courses with its longest run distance spanning 3,500 meters.

-There are many family-friendly facilities and forms of entertainment, so RUSUTSU RESORT may be a good choice when traveling with small children or as a large family.
-Many employees can speak English as well.
+There are many family-friendly facilities and forms of entertainment, so RUSUTSU RESORT may be a good choice when traveling with small children or a large family.
+Many employees can also speak English.

 RUSUTSU Resort does not get as crowded as other popular ski resorts which makes for a relaxing vacation, but this also means that the nightlife is not as lively.